Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors: Simulation

-We report the simulation results in Table \ref{tableFunc1_supp} of the supplementary material.
-We further perform the same analysis for setting 2, and the results are included in Table \ref{tableFunc2_supp} of the supplementary material.
-Empirical evidence suggests that the smoothing step can improve the estimation and prediction performance, and the result is close to the one obtained from the oracle method.
+Tables S4--S9 in the supplement present the simulation results with error variance $v^2= 1,5,10$, respectively, under setting 1.
+Similar analysis is also performed under setting 2 and the results are reported in Tables S10--S15 of the supplement.
+Empirical evidence suggests that the smoothing step can improve the estimation and prediction performance within each method, and the result is close to the oracle estimate.
+Moreover, similar findings to the first simulation study can be obtained: the proposed "SPCR" and the proximal descent algorithm "PGD-GEV" exhibit comparable performance and outperform other methods in various settings, irrespective of the smoothing.

-To provide further insight into the sensitivity of our proposal to the banded assumption on covariates covariance, we conduct additional numerical studies under various non-bandable settings in Section \ref{non_band_simu} of the supplementary material.
-Specifically, under settings 1 and 2, we examine covariance matrix that follows a long-range dependence structure also considered in \cite{BICKEL2008}, has randomly assigned non-zero off-diagonal elements, or is block diagonal in which one block does not have ordering.
-Under the non-bandable settings, the proposed ``SPCR" still performs favorably in most settings, especially when $p$ gets larger or the low rank and sparsity assumptions are violated.
+To provide further insight into the sensitivity of the proposed method to the assumption of banded covariance, we carry out additional numerical studies where the covariace matrix $\Sigma_x$ is non-bandable.
+Specifically, the performance of SPCR is evaluated in three scenarios under both setting 1 and setting 2: $\Sigma_x$ follows a long-range dependence structure as described in \cite{BICKEL2008}; $\Sigma_x$ has randomly assigned non-zero off-diagonal elements; $\Sigma_x$ is block diagonal in which one block is a dense matrix with equal off-diagonal entries.
+The simulation results are reported in Tables S19--S21 of the supplement, respectively, which suggest that the proposed procedure still performs favorably in most settings, especially when the dimensionality increases or the assumptions of low rankness and sparsity are violated.
+This indicates that ``SPCR" is fairly robust to the banded assumption.
+See detailed discussion in Section S9 of the supplement.